8 Easy Ways to Have an Eco-Friendly Christmas

 Wrapping paper is notoriously hard (if not impossible) to recycle.
 Even though the glossy paper looks amazing, most of it ends up in the landfill.
 To reduce waste, opt for eco-friendly gift wrapping options like newspaper.
 That way, it can easily get recycled or composted afterward.

-Or, even better, skip the paper altogether!
-Furoshiki is an endlessly reusable wrapping cloth that’s been used in Japan for over 1,200 years.
+Or, even better, skip the paper altogether and opt for reusable cloth wrapping paper.
 There are so many different patterns to choose from, as well as wrapping techniques.

 2. Choose Secondhand Decor

-If you go into a secondhand shop right now, you’re bound to notice an impressive holiday season filled with beautiful decor from recent years and years past.
+If you go into a thrift store or consignment shop right now, you're bound to notice an impressive holiday season filled with beautiful decor from recent years and years past.
 (Hello, gorgeous vintage items!)

 Thrifting for holiday decor isn't just a more sustainable option than buying new.
 It also makes your space unique!
 No one will have the same wreath, ornaments, and table settings as you.